 An overview of the science topics taught in each year group can be downloaded here – science topic overview

-Our new curriculum is action packed and full of interactive and exciting learning opportunities throughout the key stages.
+Our curriculum is action-packed and full of interactive and exciting learning opportunities throughout the key stages.
 It is stimulating, engaging and promotes independence.
 Children will be taught the foundation subjects (History, Geography, Music, Art, DT, PSHE, and PE) through motivating topics such as ‘Fire!
 Fire!’, ‘Rotten Romans’ and ‘Groovy Greeks’.
 Children will become explorers and detectives to find out more about the world around them and significant historical periods.
-Trips and visits linked to the topic will bring their learning to life.
+We try to bring learning to life through having visitors into school, taking school trips, having theme days and weeks and so on.
+We want our children to enjoy every step of their learning journey.

 The curriculum overview of the different topics that will be taught can be downloaded here – curriculum overview.